-Fear not though, children and babies in particular seem to adapt very well to changes in the body clock as long as these are not too much of a shock, and are made gently.
+Fear not though, children and babies, in particular, seem to adapt very well to changes in the body clock as long as these are not too much of a shock, and are made gently.
 So here are my top tips on preparing for the clock change in the coming days…

-1) Starting on Thursday morning, move each nap and feed time forward by 15 minutes, so that come Sunday, you will be on a routine that is an hour later than it would normally be, which means with the clock going back it will be the same routine as you are on now!
+1) Starting on Thursday morning, move each nap and feed time back by 15 minutes, so that come Sunday, you will be on a routine that is an hour later than it would normally be, which means with the clock going back it will be the same routine as you are on now!
 For example, if you are on a 7am – 7pm routine, on Thursday do bedtime at 7.15pm, Friday 7.30pm and so on.
 This will mean that Sunday’s 8pm bedtime, will actually be 7pm once adjusted to the winter time clock!

 2) Maintain your calm bedtime environment and routine – this means sticking with your bath, stories, feeding and songs before bedtime.
 It will be even darker on Sunday, so it should help even more to settle your little ones, but keeping their consistency will help their bodies understand what is going to happen, even if their body clock feels a little confused by the time change.